 The theory underlying cell division, also called the “Hay flick limit,” has remained dominant for many days.
 The doctrine holds that any exfoliation can hurt the skin as you have a set of cells if they diminish; it can be dangerous.
 Fortunately, this theory was a failure.
 Thus, the impact acids have on the skin can be seen more on the positive side.

 When you apply both AHA and BKA, frequently in high concentrations it can damage the skin.
 Thus you need to take precaution and use it judiciously.
-You should consult experts like Viviane Woodard for face and skin to prevent overdosing your skin with the acid.
 It is essential to choose mild and low doses of acid, and also to continually monitor the effect of the acid.

 The regular use of the acids can be beneficial for those who are on the lookout for something more productive than makeup and concealers.
 Your inner confidence can get a boost with good skin much more than what makeup can achieve.
 However, it would help if you made it part of your routine religiously to get desired results.